BrainBlend-AI/atomic-agents/atomic-forge/docs/tool_structure.md

 #### Overriding Title and Description

 The `BaseToolConfig` allows you to override the default title and description of your tool.
-By default, the title and description are derived from the input schema's title and description, so usually you will not need to set them.
+By default, the title and description are derived from the input schema's title and description, so usually, you will not need to set them.

-However there are certain edge cases where you may want to override the title and description, such as when the default title and description are not descriptive or clear enough for your agent.
+However, there are certain edge cases where you may want to override the title and description, such as when the default title and description are not descriptive or clear enough for your agent.

-One example of this could be when you have a tool that performs a web search, and another that performs a search in a vector DB filled with internal company documents.
-You may want to override the title and description of these tools to make them more clear to the LLM that if a question is asked about the company's internal documents, the vector search tool is the appropriate tool to use and not the web search tool.
+One example of this could be when you have a tool that performs a web search and another that performs a search in a vector DB filled with internal company documents.
+You may want to override the title and description of these tools to make it clearer to the LLM that if a question is asked about the company's internal documents, the vector search tool is the appropriate tool to use and not the web search tool.

 ### Modularity